Fluctuating home prices in Salisbury, North Carolina: What causes this?

-Property prices are forever in flux.
-Home values appreciate in the long term normally.
+Home values are continually changing.
+Normally, property values appreciate in the long term.
 But, of course, in real estate there is always a certain amount of risk.

-When your home appreciates you have more resources to borrow against, and you'll create a greater profit when you sell.
-But how can you be sure what you're investing in now will appreciate over time?
-Property values in Salisbury vary for numerous reasons.
-The most important factor to consider is that you go with an agent in Salisbury who is familiar with the factors that drive local prices.
+When your home appreciates you have a more valuable asset to borrow against, and you get a larger profit when you sell.
+Property values in Salisbury shift for different reasons, so how will you be sure what you're buying today won't depreciate the day after you close?
+It's critical that you go with a real estate agent in Salisbury who can identify the factors that drive local prices.

-Many assume that the economy is the most important factor affecting real estate appreciation.
-After all, mortgage rates, unemployment, job growth, government programs and quite a few other national factors have a definite influence on your house's value.
-But the most significant things that figure your property's value are particular to the local Salisbury economy and housing market.
+A lot of people think that the economy is the most influential factor impacting real estate appreciation.
+Clearly, interest rates, employment, business growth, government programs and quite a few other national determinants have a definite impact on your property's worth.
+But the most important things that figure your house's value depend on the local Salisbury economy and residential market.

-Appreciation history - Have home prices increased or decreased over the last 5 to 10 years?
-Is the community considered desirable because of its location or affordability?
+Appreciation history - Have house prices increased or decreased over the past 5-10 years?
+Is the area believed to be desirable because of its location or affordability?

-The local economy - Are local companies hiring?
-Have businesses moved into or away from an area?
-Is there a good mixture of jobs in an area, or does it rely upon just one industry?
-Is the blend of commercial and residential development changing?
-Each of these elements plays a part.
+Economic factors - Have companies moved into or away from an area?
+Are local businesses hiring?
+Is there a good blend of business in an area, or does it rely on just one industry?
+Each of these pieces plays a role.